vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The redeem covenant case have to ensure that:

 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
-- Issuer receives the payout as agreed at contract setup
+- The Issuer receives the payout as agreed at contract setup
 - If :m:`D_{lock}` is non-zero, then the timeout period has passed
 - The Sponsor authorizes the redeem

-To ensure these, the covenant have to check:
+To ensure these, the covenant has to check:

 - There is non-confidential transaction output that burns the expected amount of Synth via sending it to the OP_RETURN script
 - There is transaction output that sends payout to the address derived from :m:`pub_{I}`
 - If :m:`D_{lock}` is non-zero, then the timelock is enforced
-- There is a signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot), that is successfully verified against :m:`pub_{S}`
+- There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot), that is successfully verified against :m:`pub_{S}`

 The payout can be in any asset, as long as this is agreed on at contract setup time.
 The Sponsor will